deeppavlov/chatsky/docs/source/index.rst

 Context Storages
 ~~~~~~~~~~~~~~~~

+Context Storages allow you to save and retrieve user dialogue states
+(in the form of a `Context` object) using various database backends.
+The following backends are currently supported:

 - **Redis:** Provides a Redis-based version of the :py:class:`.DBContextStorage` class.

 - **Protocol:** This module contains base protocol code.
 Supported protocols fot db: